SatishBalajiP/student-managment/README.md

 - The main.go file is in the folder cmd/main

 ## To set the mysql database
-- change the username, password and database in the app.go file.
-Present in the folder pkg/config/app.go
+- change the username, password and database in the app.go file (line 13).
+- app.go is in the folder pkg/config/app.go

 ## Output in postman
 - To show all data, send request (GET): "localhost:9010/student/"